(1984)

 A rash of bizarre murders in New York City seems to point to a group of grotesquely deformed vagrants living in the sewers.
 A courageous policeman, a photojournalist and his girlfriend, and a nutty bum, who seems to know a lot about the creatures, band together to try and determine what the creatures are and how to stop them.

-C.H.U.D. initially received little mainstream attention but gradually became a cult favorite among horror enthusiasts.
-Its blend of social commentary, monster horror, and urban grittiness has been celebrated for its originality and dark humor.
+Directed by Douglas Cheek, the film was shot on a modest budget using New York City locations to create a gritty urban aesthetic. initially received little mainstream attention but gradually became a cult favorite among horror enthusiasts.
 Today, it is recognized as a quintessential example of low-budget 1980s horror that combined scares with clever subtext, cementing its place in cult cinema history.

 C.H.U.D.
 (1984) Trailer #1 | Movieclips Classic Trailers